captionpoint/captionpoint-plays/THE-ROOMMATE.md

 Right.
 I remember.
 ---
 ## SHARON:
-Not (rillte the Land of Giving Up.
+Not quite the Land of Giving Up.
 ---
 ## ROBYN:
 I was
-talldng about me, not you
+talking about me, not you
 maybe also you, but mostly me.
 ---
 ## SHARON:
 You sold pot?
 ---
 ## ROBYN:
 Not too often.
 Just because I don't really have a grow-house or anything.
 And growing pot for real, that's a commitment, it requires a lot of specifics.
 But I have definitely sold it.
 And that has also, sporadically, definitely been lucrative.
----
+ 59
+C.
+C.---
 ## SHARON:
-Did Amanda seil pot?
+Did Amanda sell pot?
 ---
 ## ROBYN:
 (With some pride.)
 She paid her way through college.
 ---
 ## SHARON:
 Wow.
 ---
 ## ROBYN:
-(Reallyproucl.)
-And she has a green thumb, I mean I'm not bad with plants but she's got a real talent.
-Yeah.
+(Really proud.)
+And she has a green thumb, I mean
+I'm not bad with plants but she's got a real talent.
+Ye a h .
 ---
 ## SHARON:
 (Impressed.)
 That's great.
 ---
 ## ROBYN:
-lt is.
+It is.
 (Beat.)
 She refuses to talk about any of that now.
-VVhen we talk, which is not often, she wants to keep things "present-tense."
+When we talk, which is not often, she wants to keep things "present-tense
 She says her therapist told her to do that.
 And I'm like, what kind of a therapist refuses to speak in the past tense?
 Things happened.
 They accumulated.
 We became.
 Or the future, for that matter.
 We will become.
 But no. Amanda says, "Today I am eating a sandwich.
-I am grrocery shopping."
+I am grocery shopping."
-She says, "We are avoiding conflict."
+She says, "We are avoiding conflict:'
 (Half-beat.)

 I don't think conflict is a bad thing.
 ---
 ## SHARON:
 You know my son does that too
 the present-tense thing
 I don't know if anybody told him to do it
-But III be like, "Remember when I visited you and we had fun?"
+But I'll be like, "Remember when I visited you and we had fun?"
-And hell be like, "It's sunny today.
+And he'll be like, "It's sunny today.
 It's cloudy today."
 (A contemplative beat, then:)
-What eise did you do?
+What else did you do?
 ---
 ## ROBYN:
 I mean, I did just a little bit of auto-theft, but